smxi/inxi-legacy/README.txt

 SOURCE VERSION CONTROL: https://github.com/smxi/inxi MAIN BRANCH: master
-DEVELOPMENT BRANCHES: inxi-perl, one, two, three, android.
+DEVELOPMENT BRANCHES: inxi-perl, one, two, three.
 ALTERNATE BRANCHES: inxi-legacy (this one), master-plain (without gz files)

 PULL REQUESTS: None for this branch unless you did a really good job and